lpgldg/DARSR/README.md

 This will produce corrected LR images and SR results in the <output_image_path>  folder

-The code is built on [KernelGAN](https://github.com/sefibk/KernelGAN).
+The code is built on [KernelGAN](https://github.com/sefibk/KernelGAN) and [DualSR](https://github.com/memad73/DualSR).
 We thank the authors  for sharing the codes.